Bread & Roses 2025/2

 Secret press during World War II

-In contrast to the history of collaboration, historical research into the resistance in Flanders is still largely unexplored territory.
-Today, the secret press is a particularly important source for the study of the resistance during the Second World War.
-The book contains general contributions about the how and why of the clandestine press, the circumstances in which it was created and its creators; in a second part the specific situation in Antwerp is discussed.
+Unlike the history of collaboration, historical research into the resistance in Flanders remains largely unexplored territory.
+The secret press is now a particularly important source for studying the resistance during World War II.
+The book contains general contributions on the how and why of the clandestine press, the circumstances in which it was created, and its creators; a second part highlights the specific situation in Antwerp.

-With contributions from Bert Boeckx, Bruno De Wever, Gert De Prins, Jan Laplasse, Fabrice Maerten, Ann Renard, Lieven Saerens, Karolien Steen, Roel Vande Winkel and Martine Vermandere
+With contributions by Bert Boeckx, Bruno De Wever, Gert De Prins, Jan Laplasse, Fabrice Maerten, Ann Renard, Lieven Saerens, Karolien Steen, Roel Vande Winkel and Martine Vermandere

 Amsab-ISG, Ghent, 2004, 173 p., ill., softcover